4lejandrito/cliferay/README.md

 Git Commands:
-  sync              Sync fork and local copy with upstream brian             Sync fork and local copy with upstream
+  sync              Sync fork and local copy with upstream brian             Forward an existing PR to Brian and close it

 Build Commands:
   build             Run ant all